Zero bar: Variation and sale

-The candy can be purchased on numerous online sites, including Amazon.
-An American chain and online market known as Dollar General also sells the individual 1.85oz bar for a total of $0.95 (USD) in-store only.

 Reviews

-In October 2020, Link Neal and Rhett McLaughlin of Good Mythical Morning deemed the Zero bar the "worst candy bar in the world" in a multi-day bracketed review of several different candy bars.
+In October 2020, Rhett McLaughlin and Link Neal of Good Mythical Morning deemed the Zero bar the "worst candy bar in the world" in a multi-day bracketed review of several different candy bars.

-Some critics have deemed the bar as a "white chocolate Snickers", even though the Zero bar predates Snickers by a decade.
+Some critics have deemed the bar as a "white chocolate Snickers", even though the Zero bar predates Snickers by a decade and its white coating does not contain cocoa butter, which makes it not technically qualify as white chocolate.